SquareBracketAssociates/NewToolsInPharo/Chapters/Illimani/Illimani.md

 ### Introduction
 @secIntro

-Modern programming languages, such as Java, Python, or Pharo, provide automatic memory management with an efficient garbage collector.
+Modern programming languages such as Pharo offer automatic memory management through garbage collectors (GC) [ 1 ].
-This makes the memory management of an application transparent to the developer.
+This takes the responsibility of allocating objects and freeing the allocated memory from of the developer.
-Debugging memory issues is known for being a tedious activity [@Chis11a].
-There is a need for practical tools to support developers in their understanding of the memory consumption of their applications.
+Pharo has a two-generation GC with a scavenging algorithm for the new generation and a stop-the-world mark-and-compact algorithm for the old generation [2, 3 ].
+The Pharo GC periodically traverses the memory to detect the objects that are not reachable (an object is not reachable when it is no longer accessible nor usable).
+After the memory traversal, the GC frees the unreachable objects’ memory.

+There are some applications in which a significant part of the execution time is spent in garbage collections.
+The default GC parameters are rarely ideal for any given application [4].
+Consequently, there is considerable potential for optimizing such applications to mitigate garbage collection overhead.

-In this chapter, we present Illimani : a precise memory profiler (cite illimani papers and GitHub) framework for the Pharo programming language [@Duca22c].
+In this chapter, we present Illimani : a precise memory profiler (cite illimani papers and GitHub) framework for the Pharo programming language [cite @Duca22c].
 It serves to profile object allocations that are produced during the execution of an application.
 It can also profile object lifetimes by attaching an ephemeron to the allocations.
 It provides information about the allocation context for each of the allocated objects, the objects types, their size in memory, object lifetimes, the evolution of memory usage, garbage collector stress, among others.